dotnet/msbuild/Binary-Log.md

 It is a `GZipStream`-compressed binary stream of serialized `BuildEventArgs` objects.
 The event args objects are serialized and deserialized using:
  * https://source.dot.net/#Microsoft.Build/Logging/BinaryLogger/BuildEventArgsWriter.cs
  * https://source.dot.net/#Microsoft.Build/Logging/BinaryLogger/BuildEventArgsReader.cs

+## Incrementing the file format

+Every .binlog file has the first three bytes that indicate the file version.
+The current file format version is 2 (`00 00 02`).

+When incrementing the file format, keep this in mind:
+ * Increment the version and add a summary of the changes: https://github.com/Microsoft/msbuild/blob/master/src/Build/Logging/BinaryLogger/BinaryLogger.cs#L22
+ * In BuildEventArgsWriter.cs, just add fields, etc. without worrying.
+ * In BuildEventArgsReader.cs, add exactly the same changes, but wrapped in an `if`-statement like this: `if (fileFormatVersion > version where the field was introduced)
+ * Open an issue over at https://github.com/KirillOsenkov/MSBuildStructuredLog/issues/new so I can adapt the Structured Log Viewer to these changes.

+The format is backwards compatible, i.e. MSBuild will be able to play back .binlog files created with an older version of MSBuild.
+The Viewer will also be able to open files of any older version.
+Since the viewer updates automatically and I can push out updates easily, we can consider the Viewer is always able to read all .binlogs.

+However MSBuild of version 15.3 won't be able to read .binlogs created with MSBuild version 15.6.
+This means the format is unfortunately not forwards-compatible.
+It is not self-describing, i.e. it doesn't carry its schema around for performance and compactness reasons.
+This is not a problem with a Viewer because Viewer is always up-to-date (there isn't an "old version" of the Viewer unless people go to great lengths to prevent it from auto-updating).